Safaitic: Script

 The Safaitic alphabet comprises 28 letters.
 Several abecedaries (lists of the alphabet) are known, but all are written in different orders, giving strength to the suggestion that the script was casually learned rather than taught systematically.

 The Safaitic script exhibits considerable variability in letter shapes and writing styles.
 The inscriptions can be written in nearly any direction and there are no word dividers.
 There are two primary variants of the script: normal and square.
 The normal variant exhibits a large degree of variation, depending on the hand of individual authors and writing instrument.
 The square script appears to be a deliberate stylistic variant, making use of more angular forms of the letters.
 Inscriptions rarely employ the square variants consistently, but mix these shapes with normal letter forms.
 Finally, a minority of inscriptions exhibit a mix of Safaitic and Hismaic letter shapes.

 Letters

 Language

-The linguistic classification of the dialects expressed by the Safaitic script continues to be debated.
 The traditional view held that because the Safaitic inscriptions often make use of the definite article ha-, in contrast to Classical Arabic 'al, that their language should not be regarded as Arabic proper, but rather as Ancient North Arabian.
 However, as more inscriptions have come to light, it is clear that the Safaitic dialects make use of a variety of definite article forms, including 'al, and even a simple 'a-.
 Based on this fact, the competing view holds that the dialects attested in the Safaitic script represent a linguistic continuum, on which Classical Arabic and other older forms of the language lie.